“Exercise is your young and Nutrition is your queen. Together they create your fitness kingdom.”

 They provide carbohydrates to fuel your muscles and are rich in fiber, protein, and good-for-you fats that will keep your energy up and your stomach satisfied.
 This is perfect for your pre workout meal.

-Bananas is one of the best pre workout meal and an excellent, grab-and-go option.
+Bananas are one of the best pre workout meal and an excellent, grab-and-go option.
 Not only does a banana contain carbohydrates to fuel your workout but it’s also rich in potassium which can help to prevent muscle cramps during exercise.